BWHIE/hie-botswana/projects/facility-registry-mfl/README.md

 - **Comprehensive Documentation**: Complete JSDoc documentation for all classes and methods
 - **FHIR Compliance**: Follows FHIR Location and Organization resource standards
 - **Flexible Search**: Multi-strategy search with partial matching and case-insensitive queries

+## Fallback Service for Government Network

+This API service is specifically designed to serve as a fallback solution when the Botswana Master Facility List (MFL) is not accessible from within the Government Network.
+In such scenarios, healthcare systems can rely on this service to:

+- **Maintain Service Continuity**: Ensure healthcare applications continue to function even when MFL is unavailable
+- **Provide Reliable Data Access**: Offer consistent access to facility and organization information
+- **Support Critical Operations**: Enable essential healthcare workflows that depend on facility data
+- **Minimize Service Disruptions**: Reduce downtime and maintain operational efficiency

+The service maintains a local copy of the MFL data and provides the same API interface, ensuring seamless integration with existing healthcare systems without requiring code changes.

 ## Quick Start